With an earthy, nutty flavor, and a wonderfully creamy texture, this Nameko Mushroom Miso Soup is a perfect way to welcome autumn!

 Vegan/Vegetarian-Friendly Miso Soup

-You can make this miso soup completely vegan by using Kombu Dashi, which was made with kelp.
+You can make this miso soup completely vegan by using Vegan Dashi made with kombu and dried shiitake mushrooms.

 What to Serve with Nameko Mushroom Miso Soup